nik-x625/qlines_app/README.md

 - in each host, update the git outside the docker container.
 This way you will have the SSH key on the Git.

-**Deployment to cloud vps** => deprecated because the production now is on Docker too, it is valid for chroot cases
+**Deployment to production todos**
-- add this to the apache config:
+- add this to the apache config if necessary: python-path=/var/www/site_platx:/usr/local/lib/python3.7/dist-packages
-- python-path=/var/www/site_platx:/usr/local/lib/python3.7/dist-packages
-- change the logger file path. edit the file logger_custom.py and change from "/opt/qlines/mylogs.log" to "/var/www/site_platx/mylogs.log"
+- change the logger file path if necessary. edit the file logger_custom.py and change from "/opt/qlines/mylogs.log" to "/var/www/site_platx/mylogs.log"
-- in apache might be needed to remove the tags: `<IfDefine IgnoreBlockComment> and </IfDefine>`
+- manage the apache tags if necessary: `<IfDefine IgnoreBlockComment> and </IfDefine>`
+- enable the google analytics tag in all html filesystem
+- install mosquitto and clickhouse manually for the moment

 **Installing the ClickHouse**